-Additionally, a combination of the following mechanisms will be implemented as required, to keep the local community and relevant agencies informed about the operation and environmental performance of the Development:
+Additionally, a combination of the following mechanisms will be implemented as required, to keep the local community and relevant agencies informed about the operation and environmental performance of the Project:

-- Distribution of a newsletter to registered parties informing of updates to the Development via email (registrations are open to all stakeholders and can be made on the Developments website); - Regular and ongoing community consultative committee (CCC) meetings; - · Publishing CCC meeting minutes on the Developments website; - Maintaining a complaint register and publishing monthly on the Developments website; - Reporting incidents and non-conformances to relevant government agencies; - Publishing annual environmental performance reports and providing to relevant government agencies (i.e. Environment protection licence annual return, NSW independent audit and Commonwealth annual compliance report); - Establishing a dedicated telephone line and email address for enquiries: - · Newspaper advertisement, where appropriate; - · Phone, postal and face to face; and - · Community open days.
+- Distribution of a newsletter to registered parties informing of Project updates via email (registration is open to all stakeholders through the Project website); - · Regular and ongoing community consultative committee (CCC) meetings; - · Publishing CCC meeting minutes on the Developments website; - · Maintaining a complaint register and publishing monthly on the Developments website; - · Reporting incidents and non-conformances to relevant government agencies; - Publishing annual environmental performance reports and providing to relevant government agencies (i.e. EPL Annual Return, NSW independent audit and Commonwealth annual compliance report); - Establishing a dedicated telephone line and email address for enquiries; - · Local media (including social) advertisements; - · Phone, letterbox drops, face to face interactions; and - Community open and information events.